-The table set forth below contains certain information as of March 31, 2019 for each portfolio company in which we had an investment.
+The table set forth below contains certain information as of September 30, 2022 for each portfolio company in which we had an investment.
 Other than these investments, our only formal relationships with our portfolio companies are the managerial assistance that we may provide upon request and any board observer or participation rights we may receive in connection with our investment.
-In this table, we have further specified our descriptions of certain investments to indicate whether they are Debt Investments or Equity or Other Investments.
+In this table, we have further specified our descriptions of certain investments to indicate whether they are Debt Investments such as first-lien or second-lien loans, unsecured notes, or bonds, or they are Equity or Other Investments such as common equity, preferred equity, or equity warrants.
+We either originated or purchased in the secondary market the Debt Investments and Equity or Other Investments in our current portfolio.